Limited liability

-An issue in liability exposure is whether the assets of a parent entity and the sole owner need to be subject to the subsidiary’s liabilities, when the subsidiary is declared insolvent and owes debt to its creditors.
+An issue in liability exposure is whether the assets of a parent entity and the sole owner need to be subject to the subsidiary's liabilities, when the subsidiary is declared insolvent and owes debt to its creditors.
 As a general principle of corporate law, in the United States, a parent entity and the sole owner are not liable for the acts of its subsidiaries.
-However, as a caveat, they may be liable for its subsidiaries’ obligations when the law supports "piercing the corporate veil".
+However, they may be liable for its subsidiaries' obligations when the law supports "piercing the corporate veil".

+Some jurisdictions have rejected the United States corporate law principle.
+For example, the Supreme People’s Court of China has announced official rules stating that a subscriber may be declared personally liable for all debts to creditors for debts to the extent “registered capital” that has not been fully contributed.
+An insolvent company’s shareholder who fails to make payment during a capital call is jointly and severally liable for the company’s debts to the extent of non-payment.
+Government regulators in China, seeking to ensure the business is sufficiently capitalized to cover possible debts, require very high registered capital requirements, so much so these have been described as a “barrier to entry” by Chinese scholars.
+In practice, in China this means entrepreneurs will not be able to escape personal liability for debts and may even be personally placed on a national debtor blacklist.